Pros and Cons

 - Lower quality 9-point autofocus system, not great at tracking subjects across off-center points

-- Limited Auto ISO implementation, without the ability to change minimum shutter speed
+- Limited Auto ISO implementation, without the ability to change the minimum shutter speed

 - Several important menu settings that require a menu dive in order to change